Child Protection Policy

 The ‘Protection for Persons Reporting Abuse Act 1998’ makes provision for the protection from civil liability of persons who have reported child abuse ‘reasonable and in good faith’.
 This protection applies to organizations as well as individuals.

-For Details of your local Community Care Social Work Team telephone free phone 1800 520 520
+Details of your local Community Care Social Work Team:

 Send to a friend